 Good morning.
 It is my pleasure to testify today.
 I want to thank Senators Breaux and Mikulski for calling for this hearing on such a significant topic.
 I am glad to be in the company of other women senators, sharing our experiences and our points of view.
 As we all know, the face of caregiving is female.
 Caregiving for the elderly and children falls predominantly to women in our society.
 In our society, we women care for our children, our parents, and often our husband's elderly relatives.

-Caregiving is an issue I care about deeply.
-Over the past year, I have hosted sevgrandparents.
-My husband's grandmother is now 104 years old.
-I am the proud mother of twin 5-year-old boys.
-As any parent knows, just keeping up with two small children is as challenging as it is rewarding.
-In addition to my boys, I also help monitor the health of my aging parents particularly my father, who is in the later stages of Alzheimer's disease.
+care for our children, our parents, and often our husband's elderly relatives.